HLTAID013 Remote and Isolated First Aid | Pilbara, Kimberley, Regional WA | REACHAU

 Remote Construction Teams

 Infrastructure, civil, and construction workers on remote projects where the nearest hospital may be a significant distance from site.
+Often required by principal contractors for remote project compliance.

 Remote and Off-Grid Travellers